GreptimeTeam/docs/docs/reference/sql/create.md

 CREATE DATABASE [IF NOT EXISTS] db_name
 ```

-If  the `db_name` database already exists, GreptimeDB does not create a new database and:
+If the `db_name` database already exists, then GreptimeDB has the following behaviours:
+* Doesn't create a new database.
 * Doesn't return an error when the clause `IF NOT EXISTS` is presented.
-* Otherwise, return an error.
+* Otherwise, returns an error.

 ## Examples